How are you doing in these challenging times

 What's left for next time prayer and meditation.
 The best is yet to come.
 New and different ways to create that yoga (yoking and connection) in your life.

-Have a question for Gurutej?
-Ask or leave a comment below!
+Have a question for Gurutej or want to leave a comment?
+Click here.